Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/New-AzWvdWorkspace.md

 eastus     WorkspaceName Microsoft.DesktopVirtualization/workspaces
 ```

-This command creates a Windows Virtual Desktop Workspace in a Resource Group.
+This command creates a Azure Virtual Desktop Workspace in a Resource Group.

 ## PARAMETERS